-- a) Continue to implement the Workforce Development Plan and the Health and WellBeing Plan. - b) Target the use of the Apprenticeship Levy to areas of the Council's activities where there are skills gaps. - c) Undertake a review of the Council's organisational structure in the context of the Council's future funding. - d) Introduce agile working as a new way of delivering services where it is appropriate to do so and ensure a safe working environment. - e) Provide staff and Councillors with the technology and communication channels to enable them to effectively and efficiently fulfil their roles and responsibilities enabling home working arrangements and virtual meetings where appropriate and possible. - 7.
-Transform the way we deliver services so that they meet changing customer demands in an efficient, agile way and make the best use of our assets and technology, becoming Digital by Default.
+- a) Continue to implement the Workforce Development Plan and the Health and WellBeing Plan. - b) Target the use of the Apprenticeship Levy to areas of the Council's activities where there are skill gaps. - c) Undertake a review of the Council's organisational structure in the context of the Council's future funding. - d) Introduce agile working as a new way of delivering services and ensure a safe working environment. - e) Provide staff and Councillors with the technology and communication channels to enable them to effectively and efficiently fulfil their roles and responsibilities, enabling home working arrangements and virtual meetings where appropriate and possible.

+7. Transform the way we deliver services so that they meet changing customer demands in an efficient, agile way and make the best use of our assets and technology, becoming Digital by Default.